 An ADXL203, plus/minus 1.7g accelerometer chip (resolution 1 milli-g), aligned with the supercurrent axis, monitors for signal.
 It is enclosed in a 2" by 4" by 6" aluminum project box for RF (radio frequency) isolation.
 The accelerometer's output is first referenced to analog common in a 5 volt, bi-polar supply; established by 7805 and 7905 regulators, that, in turn, are fed by a pair of 9 volt batteries mounted outside the case.
 The second op-amp on the 747 chip provides a 10-to-1 signal gain.
 Shielded coax cables both within the box to through-panel BNC connectors, and from the box to the oscilloscope adds further RF isolation.
 Signals can be tapped either directly from the ADXL203's output, from the referencing stage, or the final amplifier output.

 Using a solid state accelerometer overcomes a pitfall in previous attempts to measure acceleration phenomena from superconductors with a digital scale and target mass.
 Any brief acceleration pulse would have been averaged over the sampling interval of the digital scale, and further diluted by the large inertial mass of the target.
 Moreover, negative results would be expected for a static superconductor, in which the bose-condensate is not being accelerated, if the theory presented here is correct.
-Up till Wednesday, 26 May 2010, electric discharge directly through the superconductor had been the sole method tried.
+Back in 2010, electric discharge directly through the superconductor was the sole method tried, and hasn't been attempted since.
 The YBCO superconductor, which yielded signals by this method, was accidentally ruined when silver epoxy was applied to both sides of it, in an effort to obtain electrical contact over its entire surface.
 Therefore a coil was wound on a fiberglass cylinder slightly larger than the superconductor.
 Discharging the capacitor through this coil induces a circulating supercurrent in the the tangential plane of the superconductor.

 Erwin Schrödinger was once of the opinion that matter waves represented a real disturbance in space, analogous to the field variables in electromagnetic waves